KedarKandel/api-countries/README.md

 This is a simple react application created using vite which uses countries api and displays information about several aspects in a beautiful user interface.
 Vite application.

+# Purpose of the project
+- learn pagination search and filer and limitations,
+- Techologies used are React, React Pagination, vanilla css
+- Api used: Countries Api

 Run this app locally:

 1. Install environment required for react(Nodejs).
 You can check if node has installed doing node --version on your computer terminal